Chart Color Schemes

 Monbulk - Silvan is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Monbulk-Silvan's population is around 5,850 as of November 2025.
-This reflects an increase of 34 people since the 2021 Census, which reported a population of 5,816.
+Monbulk - Silvan's population is around 5,850 as of Nov 2025.
+This reflects an increase of 34 people since the 2021 Census, which reported a population of 5,816 people.
 The change is inferred from the estimated resident population of 5,834 in June 2024 and an additional 16 validated new addresses since the Census date.
 This level of population equates to a density ratio of 85 persons per square kilometer.
-Monbulk-Silvan's growth rate of 0.6% since the census positions it within 2.7 percentage points of the SA3 area (3.3%), demonstrating competitive growth fundamentals.
+Monbulk - Silvan's growth rate of 0.6% since census positions it within 2.7 percentage points of the SA3 area (3.3%), demonstrating competitive growth fundamentals.
 Population growth was primarily driven by overseas migration, contributing approximately 62.1% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting using weighted aggregation from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Projections indicate a decline in overall population by 203 persons by 2041.
-However, growth is anticipated in specific age cohorts, led by the 85 and over age group, projected to grow by 184 people.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Projections indicate an overall population decline over this period, with the area's population expected to contract by 203 persons by 2041 according to this methodology.
+However, growth is anticipated in specific age cohorts, led by the 85 and over age group, which is projected to grow by 184 people.

 Frequently Asked Questions - Population